 Page 4 – Pay and travel

 One of the early issues parliamentarians discussed was pay for MPs, and one of the biggest difficulties MPs faced in the early years was travelling to Parliament.

 All aboard!
-The North Island main trunk railway is 100 years old in 2008.
-Take a trip back in time to explore the epic construction of the line, the heyday of the steam passenger train and the place of the iconic railway refreshment room in New Zealand life.
+The North Island main trunk railway was 100 years old in 2008.
+Take a trip back in time to explore the epic story of its construction, the heyday of the steam passenger train and the place of the iconic railway refreshment room in New Zealand life.

 Page 3 – Rise and fall

 A history of the North Island railway main trunk line since the first through train left Wellington on 7 August 1908

 Page 4 – Travelling by train

 For most second-class travellers, travelling the main trunk meant a long, sleepless journey on hard-backed seats, struggling to find 'elusive comfort with the NZR pillow'.

 Refreshments are an essential and often talked about part of any train journey.

 The disasters timeline and map give an overview of New Zealand's worst natural disasters, transport accidents, fires, mining accidents and other tragedies that have caused major loss of life.